ciciwoolf/trial-app/README.md

 - Color palette and UI flow should be improved with the help of a designer
 - CSS should be better organized; right now I'm using a 'Tailwind CSS' approach, using MUI sx prop for inline styling
 - Possibly use Routing to create separate pages
--Send Mission plans somewhere to be printed, etc.
+- Send Mission plans somewhere to be printed, etc.

 ### Testing Error States and Empty Data States